On the Trail of Hans Christian Andersen in Odense

 Across the city you will notice statues of The Shadow, The Travelling Companion, The Improvisatore, The Mermaid, The Emperor’s New Clothes, The Woman with the Eggs, The Flying Trunk … and many more.

-You are now close to Odense City Hall, an outstanding building from 1885, designed in a historicist style, and obviously inspired by the Palazzo Publico in Siena.
+You are now close to Odense City Hall, an outstanding building from 1885, designed in a historicist style and inspired by the Palazzo Publico in Siena.
 Comprehensive restoration works were undertaken in 2005, marking the 200th birthday of Hans Christian Andersen.

 An enormous sculpture, Oceania, adorns the square, Flakhaven, in front of the city hall.
 She is Svend Wiig Hansen’s masterpiece of a sea goddess, received as a gift from The Odense City Art Foundation in 1992.

-From here you will make your way past Andersen’s childhood home in Munkemøllestræde where he lived 1807-1819.
+From here, you will pass Andersen’s childhood home in Munkemøllestræde, where he lived 1807-1819.

-Set as an island in the middle of the river, Eventyrhaven (Odense’s Fairy Tale Garden) can easily be accessed.
-It is a small idyllic rotunda and pergola garden from 1876 which of course also features its own statue of Hans Christian Andersen – among several other statues.
-In the river you will discover one of the symbols from Hans Christian Andersen’s fairy tale The Steadfast Tin Soldier, namely Papirbåden (the Paper Boat).
+As an island in the middle of the river, Eventyrhaven (Odense’s Fairy Tale Garden) is easy to access.
+It is a small idyllic rotunda and pergola garden from 1876, which, of course, also features its statue of Hans Christian Andersen – among several other statues.
+In the river, you will discover one of the symbols from Hans Christian Andersen’s fairy tale The Steadfast Tin Soldier, namely Papirbåden (the Paper Boat).

-At Filosofgangen and Munke Mose Park you will reach more Hans Christian Andersen sculptures.
-The fabled Sea Horse sculpture, a wild sea horse with a mermaid on its back, meets you just where you cross the river to Munke Mose.
-Here you will also find The Wild Swans, symbolizing the 11 children who were turned into swans by the wicked queen.
+At Filosofgangen and Munke Mose Park, you will reach more Hans Christian Andersen sculptures.
+The fabled Sea Horse sculpture, a wild sea horse with a mermaid on its back, meets you right where you cross the river to Munke Mose.
+Here, you will also find The Wild Swans, symbolising the 11 children whom the wicked queen turned into swans.

-Planning your itinerary through Odense thoroughly, you will really be able to ‘cover’ a lot of his most famous fairy tales with their main characters and symbols!
+Planning your itinerary through Odense thoroughly, you will be able to ‘cover’ his most famous fairy tales with their main characters and symbols!

 Finally, don’t miss Brandts Klædefabrik in the middle of Odense’s shopping district.